Revision Date: 01/19/2023

-Acute Exposure: Radiation affects the eye by inducing acute inflammation of the conjunctiva and the cornea.
+Alpha radiation: Radiation affects the eye by inducing acute inflammation of the conjunctiva and the cornea.
 The most sensitive part of the eye is the crystalline lens.
 A late effect of eye irradiation is cataract formation.
 It may begin anywhere from 6 months to several years after a single exposure.
-Cataract formation begins at the posterior pole of the lens, and continues until the entire lens has been affected.
+Cataract formation begins at the posterior pole of the lens and continues until the entire lens has been affected.
 Growth of the opacity may stop at any point.
 The rate of growth and the degree of opacity are dependent upon the dose of radiation.

-Chronic Exposure: Repeated or prolonged exposure to alpha radiation may result in cataract formation, as described above.
+Repeated or prolonged exposure to alpha radiation may result in cataract formation, as described above.
 Of the well-documented late effects of radiation on man, leukemia and cataracts have been observed at doses lower than those producing skin scarring and cancer or bone tumors.
-The lens of the eye should be considered to be a critical organ.
+The lens of the eye should be a critical organ.

-Chronic Exposure: The toxic action of uranium resides more in its chemical action on the renal tubules, rather than radiation effects.
-Rats injected with uranium metal in the femoral marrow developed sarcomas, whether this was due to metallocarcinogenic or radiocarcinogenic ingestion of alpha emitters, and radiation sickness.
+The toxic action of uranium resides more in its chemical action on the renal tubules, rather than radiation effects.
+Rats injected with uranium metal in the femoral marrow developed sarcomas, whether this was due to metallo-carcinogenic or radio carcinogenic ingestion of alpha emitters, and radiation sickness.
 Also see the first aid section for uranium compounds.

-RADIATION SICKNESS: The symptoms of radiation sickness depends upon the dose received.
+Radiation Sickness: The symptoms of radiation sickness depend upon the dose received.
 It may result from acute or chronic exposure to any form of radiation.
 The symptoms are described in the inhalation section.